ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab03.md

 Goal
 ====

-The goal of this exercise is to practice with Turtle Graphics in Python by producing somewhere between two and nine Python functions that use Turtle Graphics to make particular shapes.
+The goal of this exercise is to practice with Turtle Graphics in Python by producing somewhere between two and six Python functions that use Turtle Graphics to make particular shapes.

 Work with your assigned pair programming partner on this lab.
 If you do not have one, consult with the instructors before starting.